mindaffect/MindAffectSDKiOS/README.md

 In order to access the Developer Screen, double-press with two fingers.
 For now the only part of the Developer Screen relevant to clients is the *Settings* screen.

-# Further Reading
+# Next Steps

-We recommend that you make your first brain-controllable app by going through our *Quick Start*.
+We recommend that you make your first brain-controllable app by going through our **`Quick Start`**.

-After that, we recommend to read the *Main Programming Guide*, which should provide you with all the information to start developing your own great, brain-controllable iOS apps!
+After that, we recommend to read the **`Main Programming Guide`**, which should provide you with all the information to start developing your own great, brain-controllable iOS apps!